-Join Arthur Ulfeldt for an in-depth discussion in this video Mapping, Filtering and Reducing, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Mapping, Filtering and Reducing, part of Learning Clojure.

 - My favorite operations…in all of Clojure standard library…are mapping, filtering, and reducing.…I simply find these the most fun to work with.…So, let's start with mapping.…Mapping says, change a whole sequence.…Use this function to change every entry in that sequence.…I like being able to say things like…map increment, all the days of the week.…Or, make strings out of this whole sequence of numbers.…Many other such things.…

 It just flows nicely.…So mapping is fairly straightforward.…It's first argument is the function you want…to have run on each member of the sequence.…And then, anything that can be converted into a sequence.…So in this first example,…I'm calling the divide function…on every member of the sequence…made out of this vector here.…So if we start to break that down,…when the function call happens,…map is called, map is going to call sequence…on its second argument…to get a sequence out of whatever I gave it.…